wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/splunk/splunk-wazuh.rst

         .. include:: ../../../_templates/installations/wazuh/zypp/install_wazuh_manager.rst

-Choode the corresponding tab to configure the installation as a single-node or multi-node clustes:
+Choose the corresponding tab to configure the installation as a single-node or multi-node clustes:

 .. tabs::